-Why elopements and destination weddings cost less
+Why elopements & destination weddings could cost less

-Unpack the real costs of destination weddings and elopement packages.
+Unpack the real costs of destination weddings and elopement packages

-Destination weddings can be affordable—and cheaper
+Destination weddings can be more affordable—and cheaper

-Decoding your destination wedding costs
+Decoding destination wedding costs

 As you’re doing the math, keep in mind that while you can consider covering the costs for your guests, you aren’t obligated to.
 It’s typical for guests to pay for their own travel and hotel stay.
 Consider this: To attend your wedding, guests get a vacation.
 They usually understand that they will have to pay more than they would to attend a wedding in your hometown.
 Wedding planners suggest that couples be clear and transparent about costs upfront.
 To avoid any confusion, you may want to consider including information on your invitation or wedding website about how guests can get the best travel rates.

-So, how much does it cost to elope?
+So how much does it cost to elope?
 It depends.
 Some couples keep their elopement ceremony simple, while others go all out (think a tiered wedding cake, 3-hour photo shoot and fancy attire).
 What you choose is up to you.
 The cost of eloping varies, but it tends to be less expensive.
 Think of it this way: A celebration for 2 will likely cost less than a party for 200.

 Save for the celebration

-Set a savings goal: Putting money aside each month in an online savings account can help prevent you from accidentally spending the money that you’re saving for your wedding or elopement.
+- Set a savings goal: Putting money aside each month in an online savings account can help prevent you from accidentally spending the money that you’re saving for your wedding or elopement.
 Some accounts have tools that can help you figure out how long you’ll need to save for and will even automate the process by transferring a certain amount from your checking account each month.

-Throw a party afterward: Since these types of travel destination weddings either have a small (or no) guest list, some couples have a party afterward to celebrate with friends and family.
+- Throw a party afterward: Since these types of travel destination weddings either have a small (or no) guest list, some couples have a party afterward to celebrate with friends and family.
 If you decide to have a party, a low-key, informal affair (like a backyard barbecue or brunch) can help keep costs down.

 No matter where you tie the knot, with a reasonable destination wedding or wedding elopement package, you may have the means for a once-in-a-lifetime experience.